Food Fort

 Serve

-This fall we are again partnering with Food Fort to create Thanksgiving baskets for some of the families Food Fort serves on a regular basis!
-In addition to collecting these items, we are also participating in a Thrivent challenge to collect 500 items!
-If we collect all these items, Thrivent will donate an additional $500 to Food Fort!
+This fall we are again partnering with Food Fort to create Thanksgiving baskets for families served by Food Fort.
+In addition to collecting these items, we are participating in a Thrivent challenge to collect 500 food items.
+If we collect all these items, Thrivent will donate $500 to Food Fort!
 We will work with students at Trinity Lutheran School to collect all 500 items.
-Please check out the board in the Narthex to find out how to participate in this challenge!